mika-s/mika-s.github.io/_posts/2017-11-06-creating-a-wireshark-dissector-in-lua-2.markdown

 ![Error during startup]({{ "/assets/creating-wireshark-dissectors-2/error-dialog.png" | absolute_url }}){: style="margin-top: 15px; margin-bottom: 30px;" }

-Runtime errors are often shown in the sub tree for the dissector.
-For example, if a function is called with the wrong name is wrong then the error message will look like this.
+Runtime errors are often shown in the subtree for the dissector.
+For example, if a function is called with the wrong name, the error message will look like this.

 ![Error in the tree]({{ "/assets/creating-wireshark-dissectors-2/error-in-tree.png" | absolute_url }}){: style="margin-top: 15px; margin-bottom: 30px;" }